CityOfZion/neo-python/docs/source/prompt.rst

 ======
-prompt
+Prompt
 ======

-This is the default interface for running and interacting with the NEO blockchain
+This is the default interface for running and interacting with the NEO blockchain.

 Usage::